mindthump/python_app_framework/README.md

 > pip install --target ./toolbox requests

 Use caution when doing this.
 Compiled libraries may break if they are used on the wrong platform; I try to stick to "pure python" libraries if possible.
-Or use docker.
+Or, use docker with an image like buildpack-deps.

 ### IN THE WORKS